mennolui/wp-foyer/README.txt

 * Added a Web App manifest that enables displays to launch full screen on Android (1.5.4).
 Just tap 'Add to Home screen' from the Chrome menu and launch this shortcut.
 * Encouraged iOS to play YouTube background videos (1.5.5).
 Works!
 However not when in "Low Power Mode", and not for videos with sound enabled.
 * YouTube videos now cover the entire slide background (1.5.5).
 Hello vertical videos!
+* Added support for passing on template args to slide backgrounds, so developers (and I) can code more complex slide stacks (1.5.7).

 Bug fixes: